These Campaigns Explain Why AV Detection for New Malware Remains Low

 These kind of cyber attacks keep happening and we’ll explain in the following spam campaigns behind-the-scenes why antivirus software has a low detection rate when it comes to new malware.

 Detection is still an issue for antivirus and antivirus software have fallen behind in terms of effectiveness, because they lack the ability to detect and remove second generation malware in a timely manner.

-We anaylized 12 different spam campaigns taken from VirusTotal in the specific days and indicated a rather detection rate for AV during the first stages of an attack.
+We analyzed 12 different spam campaigns happening in specific days and the data found in VirusTotal indicated a low detection rate for AV engines during the first stages of an attack.

 As seen in these pictures, it took AV at least two days to detect malware.
 During different malicious campaigns analyzed (Locky, Hancitor or Hancitor), it took antivirus products even more time (8 days, 12, or 29 days) to spot malware.